garychou/postindustrial/docs/teach-the-1k/workshop/how-we-teach/prepare.md

    '/images/t1k/slides_111.png',
  ]"

- alt=""
- imagewidth="w-100"
+ alt=" At top, students and advisors gather to listen to advisor takeaways at the end of the event.
+At bottom, a collage of individual meetings between students and advisors during the event." imagewidth="w-100"
  >

- *Scenes from Product Sessions past.
-At top, students and advisors gather to listen to advisor takeaways at the end of the event.
-At bottom, a collage of individual meetings between students and advisors during the event.*
+ *Scenes from Product Sessions past.*

  </ImageCaption>